 Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012

-In recent years, in countries where physicians’ satisfaction with their working conditions has decreased, collective action by physicians has become increasingly common.
+In recent years, in countries where physicians’ satisfaction with their working conditions has decreased, collective action by physicians to advocate for better conditions has become increasingly common.

-Physicians may carry out protest action and sanctions in order to improve direct and indirect working conditions that also may affect patient care.
-Physicians must consider not only their duty to individual patients, but also their responsibility to improve the system such that it meets the requirements of accessibility and quality.
+Physicians may carry out protests and sanctions, including collective resignations, in order to improve direct and indirect working conditions and to ensure safe and resilient health care systems.
+Physicians must consider not only their duty to individual patients, but also their responsibility to improve the system, such that it meets the requirements of accessibility and quality.

 In addition to their professional obligations, physicians are often also employees.
 There may be tension between physicians’ duty not to cause harm, and their rights as employees.
 Therefore, physicians’ strikes or other forms of collective action often give rise to public debate on ethical and moral issues.
 This statement attempts to address these issues.

-The World Medical Association recommends that National Medical Associations (NMAs) adopt the following guidelines for physicians with regard to collective action:
+The World Medical Association recommends that Constituent Members adopt the following guidelines for physicians with regard to collective action:

-Even when the action taken is not organized by or associated with the National Medical Association, the NMA should ensure that the individual physician is aware of and abides by his or her ethical obligations.
+- Even when the action taken is not organized by or associated with the Constituent Member, the Constituent Member should ensure that the individual physician is aware of and abides by their ethical obligations.

-Whenever possible, physicians should press for reforms through non-violent public demonstrations, lobbying and publicity or informational campaigns or negotiation or mediation.
+- Whenever possible, physicians should press for reforms through non-violent public demonstrations, lobbying and publicity or informational campaigns, and/or through negotiation or mediation.